WhoDis-MaName/Capstone-Team14/README.md

 - **Minimize the number of preference violations.**
 - **Minimize the number of changes to the original schedule.**

-## A critical conflict count of zero means that it is possible to select at least one section from any course without conflicting times for courses of a particular year.
+## A critical conflict count of zero means that it is possible to select at least one section from any course without conflicting times for courses of a particular year

 ## Future Improvements

 - Gather feedback from faculty to refine scheduling priorities.
 - Explore additional factors such as classroom constraints.
 - Add professor preferences to the UI
+- Transition to generating clingo facts from database instead of generating them on file upload
+- Maintain a record of the old TimeSlots when Sections are changed
+- Expand capabilites to other departments
+  - Allow users to provide links to 4-year plans
+  - Allow users to provide links to degree requirements
+- Have user assignments by department and user type
+- Differentiate experience between registrar user, advisor user, and professor user
+  - Registrar user can upload, view, optimize, and download the schedule (including differences)
+  - Advisor user can view uploaded schedule and provide feedback
+  - Professor user can view uploaded schedule and update preferences

 ---